 - Attend a "Kick-Off" meeting that includes the CAM and may include the Commission Agreement Officer (CAO) and a representative of the CEC Accounting Office.
-The Recipient shall bring their Project Manager, Agreement Administrator, Accounting Officer, and any others determined necessary by the Recipient or specifically requested by the CAM to this meeting. - Provide a written statement of project activities that have occurred after the notice of proposed awards but prior to the execution of the agreement using match funds.
+The Recipient shall bring their Project Manager, Agreement Administrator, Accounting Officer, and any others determined necessary by the Recipient or specifically requested by the CAM to this meeting. - Provide a written statement of match share activities that have occurred after the notice of proposed awards but prior to the execution of the agreement using match funds.
 If none, provide a statement that no work has been completed using match funds prior to the execution of the agreement.
-All pre-execution match expenditures must conform to the requirements in the Terms and Conditions of this Agreement.
+All pre-execution match expenditures must conform to the requirements in the Terms and Conditions of this Agreement. - Provide an updated Schedule of Products, updated list of match funds, and updated list of permits. - Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.2) - Match fund documentation (Task 1.7) No reimbursable work may be done until this documentation is in place. - Permit documentation (Task 1.8)

-- Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.2) - Match fund documentation (Task 1.7) No reimbursable work may 0 be done until this documentation is in place. - Permit documentation (Task 1.8) 0 - Subawards needed to carry out project (Task 1.9) 0 - The CAM's expectations for accomplishing tasks described in the 0 Scope of Work - An updated Schedule of Products and Due Dates 0 - Monthly Calls (Task 1.4) 0 - Quarterly Progress Reports (Task 1.5) 0 - Technical Products (Product Guidelines located in Section 5 of the 0 Terms and Conditions) - Final Report (Task 1.6)
+- Subawards needed to carry out project (Task 1.9) - The CAM's expectations for accomplishing tasks described in the Scope of Work - An updated Schedule of Products and Due Dates - Monthly Calls (Task 1.4) - Quarterly Progress Reports (Task 1.5) - Technical Products (Product Guidelines located in Section 5 of the Terms and Conditions) - Final Report (Task 1.6)